(ALSO CALLED "SCABIES")

 REMEMBER, ALL DOGS IN A HOUSEHOLD WHERE

-For more information on ivermectin use click here.
+For more information on ivermectin use, including testing for the MDR1 gene mutation, click here.

-SELAMECTIN (REVOLUTION®) - Selamectin is an ivermectin derivative recently marketed in the dog for the control of fleas, ticks, heartworm, ear mites and sarcoptic mange mites.
+SELAMECTIN (REVOLUTION®) - Selamectin is an ivermectin derivative marketed in the dog for the control of fleas, ticks, heartworm, ear mites and sarcoptic mange mites.
 Normal monthly use of this product should prevent a sarcoptic mange problem but to clear an actual infection studies show an extra dose is usually needed after 2 weeks for reliable results.
-This product is probably the best choice for Collie or Australian shepherd breeds.
+This product is probably an excellent choice for Collie or Australian shepherd breeds or other dogs that may have the MDR1 gene mutation.

 Click here for more information from the manufacturer on Revolution.

 MOXIDECTIN (ADVANTAGE MULTI®) – Moxidectin is yet another ivermectin derivative.
 In Advantage Multi, it is combined with imidocloprid, a flea killing topical, to create a product used against heartworm, hookworm, roundworm, whipworm, and fleas.
-In the U.S. this product is not FDA labeled for sarcoptic mange but it is in other countries and should still be effective even though technically it is off-label.
+In the U.S. this product is now FDA labeled for sarcoptic mange and is also a good choice for Collies and other breeds/individuals where there is concern about the MDR1 gene mutation.

 Click here for more information from the manufacturer on Advantage Multi.

-DIPPING - Anti-bacterial or anti-itch shampoos precede one of several anti-mite dips.
+DIPPING - Here, a mite-killing dip is applied to the pet usually following a therapeutic shampoo.
 Mitaban dip (Amitraz), or Lime-Sulfur dips given weekly are usually effective.
 Disease typically resolves within one month.
 Dipping is labor intensive and rarely done any more as the other products are easier and more rapidly effective.
 We mention dipping since it has been a standard mange treatment for decades prior to the introduction of ivermectin.

 During the time it takes to control the mite infection, the pet will be very itchy.
 Control of secondary bacterial infections with antibiotics is important.
 Also, since the body's reaction to the mite is one of hypersensitivity (essentially an allergic reaction), a cortisone-derivative is worthwhile to quell the itchiest symptoms.
 Ask your vet about whether either such prescription is appropriate for your pet.
 As for anti-itch shampoos, rinses, and other forms of itch relief, please visit out Relief of Itch page for further suggestions.